Carl Craig (Carl Craig): Artist Biography

 While taking an electronic music course, he met May and put some of his homemade drafts on a record.

-May liked what he heard, and he brought Craig to his studio to re-record one track - "Neurotic Behavior".
+May liked what he heard and brought Craig into his studio to re-record one track, "Neurotic Behaviour."

 Utterly matchless in its original mix (because Craig didn't have a drum machine), the track was forward-thinking and forward-thinking.